May We Meet in the Silence of Our Souls - Book Launch and Q&A with Vuslat and Eric Shiner

 The conversation will be an opportunity to meet the artist.

 Vuslat is a multidisciplinary artist working across drawing, sculpture, ceramics, and installation.
-Her practice centers on the concept of Emanet, a framework through which she explores trust, care, guardianship, memory, and collective consciousness.
-Drawing from mythological narratives, spiritual traditions, philosophical inquiry, and nature-culture entanglements, she develops a poetic yet conceptually precise visual language.
-Rooted in processes of remembering and transmission, her work reflects on forms of knowledge carried across generations and entrusted through time.
+Her practice centers on the concept of Emanet; a framework through which she investigates trust, care, guardianship, memory, and collective consciousness.
+Drawing from mythological narratives, spiritual traditions, philosophical inquiry, and nature-culture entanglements, she develops a poetic yet conceptually meticulous visual language.
+Rooted in processes of remembering and transmission, her work reflects on forms of knowledge that are carried across generations and entrusted through time.

 Photo credits